highchair/artinruins-com/_property/hospital-trust-no2.md

 For the history of the banking institution, [RI Currency](//www.ricurrency.com/bank-name/rhode-island-hospital-trust/){:target="_blank"} has a fantastic write up.

-_From the Downtown Providence Historic District nomination form, William McKenzie Woodward, 1983_
+_From the National Register nomination form for the Downtown Providence Historic District, prepared by William McKenzie Woodward, Principal Historic Preservation Planner, 1984_

-Same as the write up below, written only two years earlier.
+Same as the write up below, written only three years earlier.

 _From “Downtown Providence: Statewide Historical Preservation Report P-P-5,” prepared by the RIHPHC, May 1981_